isomerpages/mlaw-corp/news/press-releases/_posts/2025-02-25-post-Issuance of Correction Directions under the POFMA to The Online Citizen and “Twenty Two Thirty”.md

 ---
-title: Issuance of Correction Directions under the POFMA to The Online Citizen and “Twenty Two Thirty”
+title: Issuance of Correction Directions under the Protection from Online Falsehoods and Manipulation Act to The Online Citizen and “Twenty Two Thirty”
-permalink: /issuance-of-correction-directions-under-the-pofma-to-the-online-citizen-and-twenty-two-thirty/
+permalink: /issuance-of-correction-directions-under-pofma-to-the-online-citizen-and-twenty-two-thirty/
 date: 2025-02-25
 layout: post
 description: ""